zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds

-- Displays message indicating the successful creation of the todo task.
+- Displays a message indicating the successful creation of the todo task.

 </box>